-10. Try bribes, but not any old bribe.
+10. Try bribes, but not any old bribes.

 Does anybody have a grabby child?
 They just can’t keep their hands off their siblings, clothes, dirt, and the world around them.
-Sometimes that tendency is fine, but when it inhibits your photos you might try a bribe that keeps their hands busy.
-Just like with standing on something, you need to find an item that they want: stickers, candy, coins.
+Sometimes that tendency is fine, but when it inhibits your photographs, you might try a bribe that keeps their hands busy.
+Just like standing on something, you need to find an item they want: stickers, candy, coins.
 Tell them that if they can hide the items (one for each hand) the whole time you are taking a picture, they may keep it when you are finished.
 But they must hold it tight and not let go or let anyone see it.

 11. Count the clicks.

-As they are getting to the point that they have any idea of numbers, you can start telling them to count the clicks.
-Tell them you want them to count the clicks and you promise to stop at _______ ( 10, 5, 12 ), tell them to count the clicks along with you.
+As they get to the point where they have any idea of numbers, you can start telling them to count the clicks.
+Tell them you want them to count the clicks, and you promise to stop at _______ ( 10, 5, 12 ), tell them to count the clicks along with you.
 I feel this does two things:

 1. Helps them to feel there is an end in sight.
 You will not go on forever.
-They are little and don’t have a good grasp of numbers, but I still find they understand this idea of a beginning and end.
-Knowing this seems to keep them engaged long enough to get a photo.
+They are little and don’t grasp numbers well, but I still find they understand this idea of a beginning and an end.
+Knowing this seems to keep them engaged long enough to get a photograph.

 2 .
 The counting keeps their minds busy, giving them something to do.
 When they have something to do, you have longer to take a photo.

 If your kids just aren’t up for it, try again another day.
 Chances are they will either be in a better mood or start to understand the routine of taking a photo.
 Either way, you’ll both be happy that you quit before you got frustrated.
-And later you’ll be happy that you tried again, eventually getting a photo.
+And later, you’ll be happy that you tried again, eventually getting a photograph.

 What’s your favorite trick to capture beautiful photographs of little ones?